Korbynd23/weatherAPI/README.md

 ## Description
-This applications purpose is to modulate an easy do it yourself readMe.md creator.
+This applications purpose is to take in users input and provide them with the weather in the city they searched for.
+Also creates button for previously searched cities and puts them into buttons.

 ## Install Instructions